-Teaching g Guide Identifyi ng Data 2021/22 Subject () HPC Tools Code 614973105 Study programme Mestrado Universitario en Computación de Altas Prestacións / High Performance Computing (Mod.
-Virtual) Descr iptors Cycle Period Year Type Credi Credits Official Master's Degree e 1st four-month period Fir rst Optional 6 Language English Teaching method Non-attendance Prerequisites Department Departamento profesorado mást erEnxeñaría de Computadores Coordinador Padron Gonzalez, Emilio Jose E-mail emilio.padron@ udc.es Lecturers Padron Gonzalez, Emilio Jose E-mail emilio.padron@ udc.es Web aula.cesga.es General description The objective of this course is to get the students s familiar with the most common types of application that are candidates to use HPC, besides being introduc ced to the main t tools and implem entations existing for the em, understanding the challenges to be addressed for their parallelization and performance tuning.
-All this will allow the students to obtain a general knowledge about the HPC field and its different applications and use cases.
-Furthermore, the students will learn what tools can be used to carry out the performance characterization and benchmarking tasks in HPC environments, and how these tools can be leveraged to drive the parallelization and performance tuning of an application on a specific platform.
-This will allow the students to be able to analyze the expected performance on that system, ide ntifying the diffe rent hot spots an d focussing the optimiza ation efforts on them.
-Finally, the students will learn dif ferent technolog gical alternatives for a fast and efficient d eployment of HPC applications.
+Teachin g Guide Identifyin ng Data 2022/23 Subject () HPC Tools Code 614473105 Study programme Mestrado Universitario en Computación de Altas Prestacións / High Performance Cor gh Performance Compu ting (Mod.
+Presencial) Descr riptors Cycle Period Ye ear Туре Credits Official Master's Degre ee 1st four-month period Fir rst Optional 6 Language English ' Teaching method Hybrid Prerequisites Department Enxeñaría de Computadores Coordinador Padron Gonzalez, Emilio Jose E-mail emilio.padron@u udc.es Lecturers Andrade Canosa, Diego E-mail diego.andrade@ udc.es Padron Gonzalez, Emilio Jose emilio.padron@u udc.es Web aula.cesga.es General description The objective of this course is to g get the students s familiar with the most common types of application that are candidates to use HPC, besides being introduce use HPC, besides being introduced to the main tools and implementations existing for them, understanding the challenge m, understanding the challenges to be addressed for their parallelization and performance tuning.
+All this will allow the students to obtain a general knowledge about the HPC field and its different applications and use cases. lents to obtain a general Furthermore, the students will learn what tools can be used to carry out the performance characterization and benchmarking tasks in HPC environments, and how these tools can be leveraged to drive the parallelization and performance tuning of an application on a specific platform.
+This will allow the students to be able to analyze the expected performance on that system, identifying the different hot spots and focussing the optimization efforts on them. the parallelization and be able to analyze the expected Finally, the students will learn different technological alternatives for a fast and efficient deployment of HPC application.
 This will allow them to be able to easily and effectively deliver and execute HPC applications in different environments.
-Contingency plan Modifications to the contents 2.
-Methodologies Teaching methodologies that are maintained January Commence Teaching methodologies that are modified . sacgsac.sagiod that are mounted 3.
-Mechanisms for personalized attention to students S. Medianion I.S. personalized diterment to diddente 4.
-Modifications in the evaluation 1.
-Incumodations III tile ovalidation Evaluation observations: 5.
-Modifications to the bibliography or webgraphy 5.
-Modifications to the hiblingran hy or webaraphy V

-Study programme competences Code Study programme competences A1 CE1 - Define, evaluate and select the most appropriate architecture and software to solve a problem A2 CE2 - Analyze and improve the performance of a given architecture or software А3 CE3 - Know the high performance computing basic concepts A4 CE4 - Deepen in the knowledge of different programming tools and programming languages in the field of the high performance computing A5 CE5 - Analyze, design and implement efficient parallel algorithms and applications
+Study programme competences Code Study programme competences A1 CE1 - Define, evaluate and select the most appropriate architecture and software to solve a problem A2 CE2 - Analyze and improve the performance of a given architecture or software А3 CE3 - Know the high performance computing basic concepts A4 CE4 - Deepen in the knowledge of different programming tools and programming languages in the field of the high performance computing A5 CE5 - Analyze, design and implement efficient parallel algorithms and applications B1 CB6 - Possess and understand the knowledge that give a baseline or opportunity to be original in the development and/or application of ideas, often in a research environment В3 CB8 - The students have to be able to integrate knowledge and face the complexity to make judgments from information, despite being partial and limited, includes reflexions about the social and ethical responsabilities linked to the application of their judgements and knowledge B4 CB9 - The students have to be able to communicate their conclusions, their knowledge and the reasons that hold them to specialized and non specialized audience in a clear and unambiguous manner B6 CG1 - Be able to search and select useful information to solve complex problems, using the bibliographic sources of the field B8 CG3 - Be able to maintain and extend properly funded theoretical hypothesis to allow the introduction and exploitation of novel and advanced technologies in the field В9 CG4 - Be able to plan and do research, development and innovation tasks in high performance computing related environments C1 CT1 - Use the basic technologies of the information and computing technology field required for the professional development and the long-life learning

-B1 CB6 - Possess and understand the knowledge that give a baseline or opportunity to be original in the development and/or application of ideas, often in a research environment В3 CB8 - The students have to be able to integrate knowledge and face the complexity to make judgments from information, despite being partial and limited, includes reflexions about the social and ethical responsabilities linked to the application of their judgements and knowledge B4 CB9 - The students have to be able to communicate their conclusions, their knowledge and the reasons that hold them to specialized and non specialized audience in a clear and unambiguous manner B6 CG1 - Be able to search and select useful information to solve complex problems, using the bibliographic sources of the field B8 CG3 - Be able to maintain and extend properly funded theoretical hypothesis to allow the introduction and exploitation of novel and advanced technologies in the field В9 CG4 - Be able to plan and do research, development and innovation tasks in high performance computing related environments C1 CT1 - Use the basic technologies of the information and computing technology field required for the professional development and the long-life learning C4 CT4 - Value the importance of research, innovation and the technological development in the socioeconomical and cultural advance of the society
+C4 CT4 - Value the importance of research, innovation and the technological development in the socioeconomical and cultural advance of the society